Summer Steelhead Fishing Michigan

 A nice Michigan steelhead caught on Fire Plug Charters boat.

 A nice summer steelhead caught while out with Fire Plug Charters & Captain Alex Bialik.
-See more from Alex @fireplug_charters or click the image.

 Summer steelhead fishing doesn’t always mean summer run fish.
-There are lots of winter steelhead, salmon, great lakes brown trout, and lake trout available out in the lake.
+There are lots of winter steelhead, salmon, Great Lakes brown trout, and lake trout available out in the lake.

 Anglers with their own boats will troll using spoons, plugs, and cut baits.